Why do people get sick in the winter?

 If you are asthmatic or simply prone to respiratory issues, breathing cold air can cause you to experience unpleasant and often painful symptoms.
 Healthline notes that this, in addition to irritants commonly associated with the winter, like burning leaves or fireplace ash, is often the reason behind cold-weather coughs and chest pains.
 The source suggests avoiding these aggravations and wearing scarves or neck coverings when venturing outdoors.

 In the winter, your main focus should be staying warm.
-Chances are the windows and doors of your school, office or home are all shut and you are constantly in close quarters with other people.
+Chances are the windows and doors of your school, office, or home are all shut and you are constantly in close quarters with other people.
 If one person is sick, it is more likely that everyone in the room will contract the germs as well.
-Make sure you stay vigilant about living a healthy lifestyle that will support your immune system.
-Eat healthy, get plenty of sleep and wash your hands.

 Comfortable Living News … brought to you by Lasko Products, LLC, leaders in innovative, quality, high-performance home comfort products at a great value.